bc-mkatz/api/docs/v3-catalog.md

 </p>
 <div class="param">id (optional)</div>

-[Integer](#integer) The unique numeric ID of the rule condition; increments sequentially.
+Integer: The unique numeric ID of the rule condition; increments sequentially.

 </p>
 <div class="param">rule_id (optional)</div>

-[Integer](#integer) The unique numeric ID of the rule with which the condition is associated.
+Integer: The unique numeric ID of the rule with which the condition is associated.

 </p>
 <div class="param">modifier_id (optional)</div>

-[Integer](#integer) The unique numeric ID of the modifier with which the rule condition is associated.
+Integer: The unique numeric ID of the modifier with which the rule condition is associated.

 </p>
 <div class="param">modifier_value_id (optional)</div>

-[Integer](#integer) The unique numeric ID of the modifier value with which the rule condition is associated.
+Integer: The unique numeric ID of the modifier value with which the rule condition is associated.

 </p>
 <div class="param">variant_id (optional)</div>

-[Integer](#integer) The unique numeric ID of the variant the rule condition is associated with.
+Integer: The unique numeric ID of the variant the rule condition is associated with.

 </p>
 <div class="param">combination_id (optional)</div>

-[Integer](#integer) (READ-ONLY:) The unique numeric ID of the SKU (v2 API), or Combination, with which the rule condition is associated.
+Integer: (READ-ONLY:) The unique numeric ID of the SKU (v2 API), or Combination, with which the rule condition is associated.
 This is to maintain cross-compatibility between v2 and v3.

 </div>